tableau/TabPy/docs/server-config.md

 tabpy-user update -u <username> -p <password> -f <pwdfile>
 ```

-If the (recommended) `-p` agrument is not provided a password for the user name
+If the (recommended) `-p` argument is not provided a password for the user name
 will be generated and displayed in the command line.

 ### Deleting an Account